jparr721/Spicy-Boi/README.md

 ## API
 The LCD api is very straightforward.
 Simply read the code and you'll see exactly how it works.
 It just writes to the screen and chooses the line to access.

-For the weather and serveer API, it's also just as easy.
+For the weather and server API, it's also just as easy.

 ### Supported Versions
 - This was coded to support python3.5+ becuase raspberry pi's automatically come with Python3.5 installed.
 As a result, I wanted to decrease friction as much as possible with getting it running.